 We believe there is one living and true God, eternally existing in three persons, God the Father, God the Son, and God the Holy Spirit; that they are equal in every divine perfection, and that they execute distinct but harmonious offices in the work of creation, providence and redemption.
 (Deuteronomy 6:4; Matthew 3:16-17; 28:19; 2Corinthians 13:14).

 We believe in Jesus Christ, God's only begotten Son, conceived by the Holy Spirit.
-We believe in His virgin birth, sinless life, miracles and teachings.
-We believe in His substitionary atoning death, bodily resurrection, ascension into heaven, perpetual intercession for His people, and visible return to earth.
+We believe in His virgin birth, sinless life, miracles, and teachings.
+We believe in His substitutionary atoning death, bodily resurrection, ascension into heaven, perpetual intercession for His people, and visible return to earth.

 We believe in the existence of created beings called angels.
 These spirit beings are generally invisible but have some unknown form.
 There are holy, elect angels and unholy fallen angels (demons) The elect angels minister on behalf of God to the nations of the world, and to believers.
 The fallen angels chose to follow Lucifer (Satan), who is the unholy god of this age, author of all powers and darkness, sin and temptation, and is destined to the judgment of an eternal justice in the lake of fire.
 We believe that demons are evil spirit beings that do the bidding of Satan.
 (Matthew 4:1-3; II Corinthians 4:4, Revelation 20:10; Matthew 8:28-34; Acts 19:11-16).